 This column will likely be the hardest to track a return on investment, but no matter how well you do at traffic and CRO, if people don’t know, like, and trust your company, sales are going to be tough to get.

 We place paid and organic traffic in the same budgeting group.
 Both are concerned with generating traffic, and both require funding.

 It’s a mistake to think of organic traffic as “free.”
 It is not.
-Whether you pay (internal or external) for search engine optimization (SEO) work or (more sustainably) prepare content for your website to draw visitors in, organic traffic requires funding.
+Whether you pay (in-house or a marketing agency) for search engine optimization (SEO) work or (more sustainably) prepare content for your website to draw visitors in, organic traffic requires funding.

 Most companies should look first to their organic (owned) traffic for a steady, ample flow of visitors – then use paid traffic as a way to augment and shore up the numbers.
 Beware of underfunding the organic effort, then ending up having to overspend on advertising and pay-per-click campaigns.

 You can do an excellent job of branding, but if you don’t have traffic lanes set up to get your offers in front of your prospects, how will you make sales?
 Branding is critical to marketing, but so is traffic.

 Your audience knows who you are and believes you can solve one or more of their problems better than anyone else.